marcodellemarche/paola-go-bot/README.md

 ## Available commands

-Quick note here: remember to add a trailing `-a paola-go-bot` to the command, if you run it from outside this project folder.
+Quick note here: remember to add a trailing `-a paola-go-bot` to each command, if you run it from outside this project folder.

 - Check the status of process: